Finnish PM Sanna Marin says ‘I’m human’ in emotional speech after partying backlash

 Young leader says she never neglects work for leisure time

-Finland’s prime minister Sanna Marin gave an emotional speech in defence of her private life after being criticised over a video that showed her dancing at a raucous party.
+Finland’s prime minister, Sanna Marin, has given an emotional speech in defence of her private life after being criticised about a video that showed her dancing at a raucous party in addition to the publication of a photograph taken at her residence of two topless women kissing.

 “I too am human.
-And I too sometimes long for joy, light and fun among these dark clouds,” Finnish media quoted the 36-year-old leader as saying with a broken voice and red eyes as she addressed a crowd of her political party’s members in the southern Finnish town of Lathi.
+And I too sometimes long for joy, light and fun among these dark clouds,” the 36-year-old leader said, appearing close to tears as she addressed a crowd of her political party’s members in the southern Finnish town of Lahti.

 The Social Democratic Party leader told members she had never missed a day of work nor “left a single task undone” because of her leisure time.